 For my students I suggest they sit down in as close to exam conditions as possible, complete the exam paper even if every question seems impossible, read through the question and see if there are any keywords or phrases that they can use to even attempt the questions.
 Do this first run through in black ink.
 Once that’s done put it to one side and take a break.

 Next look up the topics they struggled with, grab the exam paper and write down the answers in a different coloured ink, say green or purple, anything so it’s clear which were the first and second set of answers.

 Third, mark the exam paper using the official mark scheme.
 This does two major things.
-First it shows them were they went wrong, and where they got things right.
-Secondly it shows them what the exam boards are looking for.
+First, it shows them where they went wrong, and where they got things right.
+Secondly, it shows them what the exam boards are looking for.
 What seemed like the important facts may only take up one or two marks, whilst areas that they’d forgotten or seemed less important may have made up the bulk of the marks.
 An equally valid way is to do this in pairs or small groups.
 Swap papers to mark and discuss what was right and what was wrong.

 Studies agree that if you can only do one form of revision past papers are it.